Configure landing pages

 The Contact creation context capture and Lead creation context capture sections show where various types of information about the marketing context are stored when a submission results in a new contact or lead record.
 Here, you can see which fields in the contact or lead entity store each type of context information.

-- Default lead matching strategy.
-Same as the Default contact matching strategy setting, but for lead records.
+- Default lead form matching: Same as the Default contact form matching setting, but for lead records.

-For more information about how to create and edit matching strategies, see Set matching strategies.
+For more information about how to create and edit form matching, see Set form matching.

 Set portal defaults

-Settings on the Portal defaults tab control how your marketing pages are hosted in Dynamics 365 Portals (if you are using a portal to host your landing pages).
+Settings on the Portal defaults tab control how your marketing pages are hosted in Power Apps portals (if you are using a portal to host your landing pages).
 The following settings are available: